CasprCris/SpaceX-Falcon-9-First-Stage-Landing-Prediction/README.md

 # SpaceX-Falcon-9-First-Stage-Recovery
 ## Project Overview
-This repository showcases the capstone project for the [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science), representing the culmination of a rigorous 10-course specialization.
+This repository showcases the capstone project for the [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science), representing the culmination of a 10-course specialization.
 It serves as a comprehensive demonstration of practical data science, data engineering, and machine learning skills.
 The goal of this capstone project is to predict the success of SpaceX Falcon 9 first-stage landings, helping competitor aerospace companies estimate launch costs more accurately.

 ---